About the Children’s Justice Centers

 The program’s goal is to help the child feel safe, comfortable, and supported.
 Each interview room is designed for children of different age groups and has a viewing area to minimize the number of people in the room with the child.
 A videotape is made of the interview to reduce the need to re-interview the child.

-The County Police Department, Federal Bureau of Investigation or the proper military authority investigates all reported cases of child abuse.
-Because the Department of Human Services (DHS) investigates these cases if they occur in the family, trained staff from these agencies work as a team at the Center to conduct the interview.
+The County Police Department, Federal law enforcement or the proper military authority investigates reported cases of child abuse.
+Department of Human Services (DHS) investigates cases that occur in the family.
+Trained staff from these agencies work as a team at the Center to conduct the interview.

 What happens after the interview?

 The Department of Human Services is the government agency responsible for the well-being and safety of children.
 They work to ensure the child is in a safe environment.
 They will also assist the child and family in obtaining therapy from trained professionals in the community, as therapy is important to begin the healing and helping process.
-Local sex assault agencies provide counseling and support services to children and their families when the abuse occurred outside the family or in cases where DHS is not active.
+Local partner agencies provide counseling and support services to children and their families.

 Will the case go to Court?